Where Redistricting Fights Stand Across The Country

 Major partisan fights are under way in almost two dozen states, at the ballot box and in the courts.
 Political groups are already raising millions of dollars and waging all-out campaigns, from one led by President Obama's former attorney general, Eric Holder (the National Democratic Redistricting Committee), to a Republican one that crashed a recent Holder breakfast with reporters to hand out leaflets (the Republican State Leadership Committee).

-Democrats like Holder, believe some dozen to two dozen congressional seats are at stake and argue that Republicans have "used technology to gerrymander to unprecedented levels" and that "African Americans and Latinos are the most adversely affected."
+Democrats like Holder believe some dozen to two dozen congressional seats are at stake and argue that Republicans have "used technology to gerrymander to unprecedented levels" and that "African Americans and Latinos are the most adversely affected."

 Republicans, on the other hand, say they won the right to draw districts how they see fit after winning legislative and governor's races across the country over the past decade or so.
 They also argue the courts should not interfere with the states' rights to draw those districts and that they are not racially gerrymandering, but doing so politically.
 And, they say, the constitution gives them the right to do that.